8r14z/ios-oss-license/README.md

 Make sure `Python 3` is installed on your machine. if not, [here](https://www.python.org/downloads/)

 ### Run the script
+This script will export a CSV file that contains all your licenses.
 ```
 $ python3 getlicense.py -p path/to/your/ios/project
 ```